Enerweather/Enerweather/README.md

 ### BusinessUnit

 - Subscribes to real-time and reads from `eventstore/`.
-- Builds a datamart as CSV files.
+- Builds a CSV-based datamart organized by date and type.
+- Includes a CLI with options to:
+  - View stored data by date/type.
+  - Rebuild the entire datamart from events.
+  - Generate recommendations for top cities in solar or wind energy.
+  - Quit application.

 ---